Dev-Archana/CodeEditor/README.md

 # CodeEditor
-This Repository contains the detailed coding part about how to build an code editor with react framework
+<h1>This repository contains detailed code on how to build a code editor using the React framework.</h1>